ChenYilong/CYLTableViewRowAction/README.md

 Now you can se UITableViewRowAction as if it supports iOS7+.".

 Note:

-This lib is similar to [JZTableViewRowAction](https://github.com/JazysYu/JZTableViewRowAction), more friendly to CocoaPods.
+ - This lib is similar to [JZTableViewRowAction](https://github.com/JazysYu/JZTableViewRowAction), more friendly to CocoaPods.
+ - This lb can be used only when your target is below iOS8.